Kansas State Wildcats play the Rhode Island Rams on 3-game win streak - WTOP News

 New York; Monday, 7:30 p.m.
 EST

-BOTTOM LINE: Kansas State heads into a matchup against Rhode Island as winners of three straight games.
+BOTTOM LINE: Kansas State will try to extend its three-game win streak with a victory against Rhode Island.

-Rhode Island finished 15-16 overall with a 3-9 record on the road a season ago.
-The Rams averaged 13.1 assists per game on 24.1 made field goals last season.
+Rhode Island finished 15-16 overall last season while going 3-9 on the road.
+The Rams averaged 67.1 points per game while allowing opponents to score 65.0 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.